SamirTalwar/talks/design-patterns-in-the-21st-century.md

 Because `Preparation` is an interface with a **Single Abstract Method**, any lambda with the same type signature as `Preparation`'s method signature can be assigned to an object of type `Preparation`.
 This means that `Preparation` is a **functional interface**.

 We can go one further.
-The above code is almost the same as this:
+Let's extract that `new CakeMix` out.
+Assuming it's an immutable object with no external dependencies, this shouldn't be a problem.

+    Mix mix = new CakeMix(eggs, butter, sugar);
+    Preparation prepareCake =
+        deliciousIngredient -> mix.combinedWith(deliciousIngredient);

+Then we can collapse that lambda expression into a method reference.

-    Mix cakeMix = new CakeMix(eggs, butter, sugar);
+    Mix mix = new CakeMix(eggs, butter, sugar);
-    Preparation prepareCake = cakeMix::combinedWith;
+    Preparation prepareCake = mix::combinedWith;

-(Assuming `cakeMix` is an immutable value object.
-This code only constructs a single `CakeMix`; the code above it constructs a new one each time.)

 ### Well.

 Yes.
 It's weird, but it works out.

-We're assigning `prepareCake` a reference to the `combinedWith` method of `cakeMix`:
+We're assigning `prepareCake` a reference to the `combinedWith` method of `mix`:

-    cakeMix::combinedWith
+    mix::combinedWith

-`cakeMix::combinedWith` is a *method reference*.
+`mix::combinedWith` is a *method reference*.
 Its type looks like this:

     Course combinedWith(Ingredient);

-And it's (pretty much) exactly the same as `ingredient -> cakeMix.combinedWith(ingredient)`.
+And it's (pretty much) exactly the same as `deliciousIngredient -> cakeMix.combinedWith(deliciousIngredient)`.
+That means it conforms to our `Preparation` interface above.

 ## On to the Good Stuff